HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 WHAT CAN I EXPECT FROM PREMIER FLOORBALL INC.?

-In addition to providing the initial start up (training, equipment and software set up), Premier Floorball Inc. also provides an ongoing suite of Support Services to help franchisee start, build and grow their ‘youth sports business’.
+In addition to providing the initial start up training, equipment and software, Premier Floorball Inc. also provides an ongoing suite of Support Services to help franchisee start, build and grow their ‘youth sports business’.

-Premier Floorball Inc. is constantly exploring better ways in serving our franchisees to help them deliver a better “floorball experience” to our players, coaches, officials and administrators.
-The ultimate goal for both parties is to grow, manage and sustain a viable, health business.
+Premier Floorball Inc. is constantly exploring better ways in serving our franchisees to help deliver a better “floorball experience” to our players, coaches, officials and administrators.

 WHY SHOULD I BUY PREMIER FLOORBALL FRANCHISE VERSUS STARTING MY OWN CLUB?

 Purchasing any franchise versus starting an independent business offers far more pros than cons.

 Buying a franchise consists of two main parts:

 1. Purchasing the ready made proven model of expertise, resources, tools and established systems

 (i.e. Initial Franchise Fee)

 2. Having ongoing access to support, advice, partnerships, training and innovative product developments to mitigate risks, grow and sustain the franchise.